 Cathleen Haggerty sat in the chipped wooden bleachers of the Great Western Trading Company horse auction in Magnolia, Texas and twisted her hands in agonized speculation over which noble steeds might soon be dinner.
 A diminutive and wide-eyed horse—Haggerty called it a mustang—bolted into the auction pen and nearly bowled over a teenager.
 Haggerty glanced at a man in the audience who she called Santa Claus, a horse buyer in a sweat-stained cowboy hat and a bushy white beard, associated in her mind with the St. Nick of coal and switches.

-"No one else is going to buy him,"
+“No one else is going to buy him,” she fretted.

 Between machine-gun babble the auctioneer spat quotes like a penny stock ticker. $75, $100, $125.
 He paused and offered the horse the best compliment he could muster: “Project for somebody.”
 Haggerty squirmed in her seat.
 “All in, all done, hundred quarter, hundred half, dickadickadickadeedaa,” he slammed a gavel.
 “Sell “em hundred and a quarter and put him on 3523.”